paulorobertovrc/neurobit/fichamentos/neural-networks-and-learning-machines-simon-haykin/_introduction.md

 O professor é visto como um agente externo detentor do conhecimento, representado por um conjunto de pares de exemplos de entrada-saída, pelo qual será capaz de instruir a rede neural com a resposta desejada (desempenho ideal da rede).
 O processo de treinamento consiste no ajuste dos pesos sinápticos da rede neural de modo a minimizar a diferença entre a saída real e a saída desejada, com base em algum critério como sinal de erro ou função de custo.
 O objetivo é que, através desse ajuste de parâmetros internos, a rede seja capaz de emular o professor.

->In this way, knowledge of the environment available to the teacher is transferred to the neural network through training and stored in the form of “fixed” synaptic weights, representing long-term memory.
-When this condition is reached, we may then dispense with the teacher and let the neural network deal with the environment completely by itself.
+>"In this way, knowledge of the environment available to the teacher is transferred to the neural network through training and stored in the form of “fixed” synaptic weights, representing long-term memory.
+When this condition is reached, we may then dispense with the teacher and let the neural network deal with the environment completely by itself."
 (HAYKIN, 2009, p.
 35)

 #### 8.2.2 Aprendizagem sem um professor (*learning without a teacher*)